supabase-community/supabase-csharp/README.md

 # supabase-csharp (**VERY MUCH A WIP**)

-**This repo is currently public for the sake of contributions - it should NOT be used in anything remotely resembling production**
+## This repo is currently public for the sake of contributions - it should NOT be used in anything remotely resembling production

+---

 Integrate your [Supabase](https://supabase.io) projects with C#.